 First time: 2003H

 Basic financial mathematics.
 Net present value.
 Risk and return.
 Basic portfolio theory.
 Capital asset pricing method (CAPM).
 Pricing of stocks, bonds and options.
-Capital budgeting.
 Project analysis.
 Cost of capital.
 Financial structure and dividend policy.
 Ethical problems in finance.

 - Understand the place of investment analysis business economics.